Fell On Back Into An Unmarked Trench

 Verdict: $7.3 Million | San Francisco County Superior Court | Stringer v.
 PG&E

 This case involved an accident at a construction site.
-Plaintiff David Stringer was a framing contractor working for defendant Hal Porter Homes on a housing tract.
+Plaintiff Stringer was a framing contractor working for defendant Hal Porter Homes on a housing tract.
 Defendant PG&E had dug a service trench to the foundation where Mr. Stringer was to do his framing.
 While Mr. Stringer was working next to the trench, it caved in causing him to fall into the trench and landing on his back.

 Wrongful Death Of Mentally Disabled Man By Drowning